juanjosegarciaripoll/tensor/doc/30-tensor.md

 ### Dimensions {#tensor_dimensions}

-A `Dimensions` object `d` is an immutable instance that stores the dimensions of a tensor.
+A [Dimensions] object `d` is an immutable instance that stores the dimensions of a tensor.
 The object is formed by a fixed number, the *rank* `d.rank()`, of non-negative integers.
 The size of a dimensions object is, in principle, unlimited.
 In practice, we cannot create tensor objects with more than 32 indices, because of memory constraints.
 Consider that in the simplest case in which each dimension has size 2, an object with `2**32` elements exceeds the memory size of most computers.

 Dimensions are immutable by design, because we cannot change the shape of a tensor.
-However, dimensions object can be constructed using either braced initialization, or a vector of integers of type `Indices` (see [Indices](#Indices)), as shown below
+However, dimensions object can be constructed using either braced initialization, or a vector of integers of type `Indices` ([see below](#Indices)), as shown below
 ```{.cc}
 Dimensions d {2, 3, 4};
 RTensor A(d);             // Create a 2 by 3 by 4 tensor with 24 elements